 However, most Chinese understand the Wuyi Mountains to be the Wuyi National Park, which is located in the southern foothills of the mountain range, only 15 kilometres from the city of Wuyi Shan.
 This area is also on the UNESCO list of natural and cultural heritage.
 The central attraction is the River of Nine Windings.

-The river has a total length of about 60 kilometres, only the lower course of the river is interesting for tourists.
+River of the nine bends The river has a total length of about 60 kilometres, only the lower course of the river is interesting for tourists.
 In a length of about 9 kilometres the river meanders through countless rocky cliffs and makes several, partly very sharp bends.
 There are several ways to explore the river, but the most original is with a bamboo raft: On the one hand, the bamboo raft is a typical means of transportation by water in southern China, on the other hand, you can never be sure what curiosity you will experience during a trip on the bamboo raft besides the beautiful landscape.
 My experience: One of the two raftsmen had fallen into the water during a nap (!!!) and took this as an opportunity to take a refreshing bath in the cool clean water.
 The other driver jumped, following the motto "what you can do, I can do much better", right after.
 Only when the two thought they had recovered enough from the midday heat did they get back on the raft and continue their journey.

 Bamboo raft on the river.
 The big rock in the background is the landmark of the Wuyi Mountains.
 It has the imaginative name "The Maid".